Currently, users can trade Bitcoin, Bitcoin Cash, Bitcoin SV, Ethereum, Ethereum Classic, Litecoin, and Dogecoin.

 Selling your coins on Robinhood is relatively straightforward.
 Simply locate your position within the app and select ‘Sell’.
 You’ll have to wait up until 5 business days to see the cash arrive in your account, similar to an equity sale.

 Unfortunately, the transfer of coins into or out of Robinhood is not possible when using their hot and cold storage.
-From Robinhood’s perspective, this is done for its users’ safety.
-By allowing the transfer of coins, Robinhood would open itself up to an even greater risk of hackers attempting to interrupt a transfer.
+As mentioned before, with the crypto wallet transferring into or out of Robinhood is simple.